lindsaysteinbach/cssi-prework-jquery-events-cssi-prework-2016/README.md

 });
 ```

 Notice that the jQuery selector is `document`.
-This means that any time a key is pressed, the alert will appear.
-If you want to check if the cursor is in a particular area (like an input field) then you would just need to change the selector.
+This means that any time a key is pressed, the codeblock will be executed.
+The alert will only appear when the key code is 13, the Enter key.

-### Submit

-The `submit` event submits a form.
-Let's set up our submit event so that only submits the form if a certain value has been entered in the text field:
+### Responding to a Form Submission

+The `submit` event is triggered when a form is submitted.
+For this reason, use the HTML `form` as our selector to bind the event on.

 ```js
 $("form").on("submit", function() {
     alert('Thanks for completing yet another survey!');
 });
 ```

-In the example above, we are using the `submit` event.
-We use the HTML `form` as our selector to bind the event on.

 ###Document Ready
 We often only want to run our JavaScript when the page has finished loading.
 Just like we can bind functions to events triggered by the user, we can run certain functions when the document is ready.